Chiranjeevi2001/rv-superscalar-static-allignment/README.md

 ## 1. Collecting Benchmark Workload

 Collect benchmark workload from open-source suits or from SPEC.
+Store the C file in the `./src/input/` directory with the name `test.c`

 ## 2. Cross Compiling C/C++ Source Workload